Max Blumenthal: The 51 Day War (2015)

-In The 51 Day War (2015), Blumenthal writes that he was in Gaza during and following Operation Protective Edge, the Israeli military offensive in Gaza during the summer of 2014.
+In The 51 Day War (2015), Blumenthal writes that he was in Gaza during and following Operation Protective Edge, the 2014 Gaza War.
 Blumenthal said that the catalyst for the military offensive was the kidnapping and murder of three Israeli teenagers by a Hamas cell.
-He stated that the Israel's West Bank operation was not aimed at rescuing the teens, who were known to be dead, or capturing their killers, but destroying a political agreement between Hamas and the Palestinian National Authority by targeting the Palestinian Unity Government.
-The book is based on his own observations and interviews with citizens, physicians, and others.
-He writes that, during the operation, Israel targeted Palestinian civilians and media organisations, conducted execution-style killings and attacked refugee shelters.
+He stated that Israel's West Bank operation was not aimed at rescuing the teens, who were known to be dead, or capturing their killers, but destroying a political agreement between Hamas and the Palestinian National Authority by targeting the Third Hamdallah Government.
+The book is based on his observations and interviews with citizens, physicians, and others.
+He writes that, during the operation, Israel targeted Palestinian civilians and media organizations, conducted execution-style killings and attacked refugee shelters.

 According to Petra Marquardt-Bigman, Blumenthal testified at the Russell Tribunal that he arrived in Gaza "at the onset of a five-day humanitarian ceasefire on August 14".
-She said his interviews at the end of July indicated he was in Washington, DC which suggested he was probably elsewhere, rather than "on the ground", for the first few weeks of the war.
+She said his interviews at the end of July indicated he was in Washington, D.C., which suggested he was probably elsewhere, rather than "on the ground", for the first few weeks of the war.
 She said a tweet by Blumenthal on August 22, indicated he had by then left the area.
 Marquardt-Bigman wrote that The 51 Day War was marketed as an "explosive work of reportage" and that Blumenthal "went to Gaza only some two weeks before the end of the fighting".
-Marquardt Bigman wrote that certain of his tweets show an "uncritical acceptance of the terror group’s propaganda", a reference to Hamas.
+Marquardt Bigman wrote that certain of his tweets show an "uncritical acceptance of the terror group's propaganda", a reference to Hamas.
 She said Blumenthal returned to Gaza to cover the "victory rallies" around the time Hamas accepted an indeterminate ceasefire.